Historical sources are central to your study of the past and are important to your success in History assessment pieces.

 They can either be written (e.g., books or websites), or non-written (e.g., photographs or artefacts).

-Either way, they provide information about the past and are considered 'sources of information'.
+Either way, these sources provide information about the past and are considered 'sources of information'.

-In order to determine whether a particular source is a primary or secondary source, you need to discover its time of creation.
+So, in order to determine whether a particular source is a primary or secondary source, you need to find out its date of creation.

 Primary sources were made during the historical period that is being investigated.

-There are many different types of primary sources:
+There are many different types of primary sources.
+Here are the most common ones:

 Types of Primary Sources | Examples |